 The Federal Reserve, often referred to as “The Fed,” has a few different tools they use to fight extended inflationary periods, and interest rates are the most utilized among these tools.
 The Fed increases interest rates in order to bring down inflation; this works by increasing the cost of borrowing for individuals, and ultimately, decreasing demand.
 However, the cost of borrowing also increases for business, which affects a firm’s working capital and day-to-day operations.

 Curious about how to begin preparing your business for inflation?
 The first step is always to evaluate how your firm will be affected.
 Remember that all businesses are affected differently; your company’s size, industry, type of products or services sold, and numerous other factors all determine the repercussions of rising prices.
 These factors, as well as keeping up with current economic news and trends, are great starting points to combating inflation.

-To help Indianapolis business leaders better understand how to protect their organizations from inflation, maximize resources in the current economic environment, and plan for the future, Blackink IT will be hosting our “Inflation-Proof Your Business” event on August 30th.
-The event will be held at Tinker House Events from 8:30 AM to 10:00 AM, and will feature a panel of four industry experts speaking on a number of relevant topics.
+To help Indianapolis business leaders better understand how to protect their organizations from inflation, maximize resources in the current economic environment, and plan for the future, Blackink IT hosted our “Inflation-Proof Your Business” event on August 3of 2022.
+Read or watch our recap of the event here!